Cardshifter/Cardshifter/Documentation/2) Card Library - Effects.md

 - These are used to filter the effects to a particular set of targets.
 - A filter uses a number of keys such as `ownedBy`, `zone`, `creature true`, `creatureType` and `thisCard()`.
 - A variety of filters are available for effects, and will be explained in detail below.
+- If a filter needs to take multiple arguments, seperate them with a comma.
+For example:

+    owned by "you", "opponent"

 ####`ownedBy`